 - a.
-Establish a riparian, saltmarsh and terrestrial vegetation buffers.
+Establish a riparian buffers.

 - b.
 Re-establish native indigenous species.

 - c.
 Re-establish the natural shoreline.

 - d.
 Protect environmental systems.

 - e.
-Provide public access to Christies Creek where appropriate.
+Provide public access to Christies Creek.

-- 1. A riparian buffer along Christies Creek is to be achieved in accordance with the Coastal Zone Management Plan for Tweed Coast Estuaries 2013 and subject to merit-based assessment on a case by case basis. - 2.
+- A riparian buffer along Christies Creek is to be achieved in accordance with the Tweed Coast Estuary Management Plan 2004-2008 and subject to merit-based assessment on a case by case basis. - 2.
 Native vegetation is to be retained and restored to protect the creek edge and ecology in accordance with the Tweed Coast Estuary Management Plan 2004-2008. - 3.
-A management plan is to be for the creek foreshore to be consistent with this development control plan. - 4.
+A management plan is to be prepared by Council for the creek foreshore in consultation with the community and stakeholders using this strategy as a guide. - 4.
 Detailed landscape plans and management are to be undertaken in consultation with the community and stakeholders using this strategy as a guide.